Georjane/New-York-Times-Article/README.md

 # New-York-Times-Article

-This HTML form page is designed with basic HTML and CSS features.
-Fontawsome icons and some media queries are used for different resolutions & screen sizes.
+This HTML form page is designed with basic HTML, CSS, Grid, FlexBox and Positioning features.
+Fontawsome icons are used.

 # Original Design